NoahZielke/Rosetta-Subs-CS495/README.md

   source venv/bin/activate
   ```
 ## The latest version of Django (3.2.6)
-Now that your virtualenv is active, we will install the python library requirements for this project via this comman:
+Now that your virtualenv is active, we will install the python library requirements for this project via these commands:
   ```
-  python -m pip install -r requirements.txt
+  python -m pip install -r requirements.txt cd Subtitle-Generator-cs495/subgen/English-to-IPA pip install .
   ```
 This will install django within your virtual environment.
 From here, we will prepare the application for deployment.
 To begin, cd into the project directory: